Master's Degree Application Requirements

 Applicants must have:

 - Maintained a 3.0 GPA during your last 60 hours of undergraduate coursework.
-(If your GPA was less than 3.0, you can gain conditional acceptance into the program if approved by the Admissions Committee.
-You would be admitted On Probation and would be required to maintain a 3.0 GPA while enrolled in the HMI program.)
+(If your GPA was less than 3.0, you can gain conditional acceptance into the program if approved by the Admissions Committee and Graduate Studies.)

 Requirements for Executive Program Applicants